leap-stc/data-management/README.md

 Do you want to use a dataset for your research and at the same time make it available to the entire LEAP community?
 Start by filing an [issue](https://github.com/leap-stc/data-management/issues/new/choose) which describes the dataset!

+## Add your dataset to the LEAP-Pangeo Catalog

+To add your dataset to the LEAP-Pangeo catalog, please check the documentation residing [here](https://raw.githubusercontent.com/leap-stc/leap-data-management-utils/main/docs/catalog.md)

 [pre-commit.ci-badge]: https://results.pre-commit.ci/badge/github/leap-stc/data-management/main.svg
 [pre-commit.ci-link]: https://results.pre-commit.ci/latest/github/leap-stc/data-management/main